How, Exactly, To Make Your Voice Heard About the Overturning of Roe v. Wade

 The effects of a post-Roe v.
-Wade world would be devastating and expansive.
+Wade world will be devastating and expansive.
 One in four women in the U.S. is expected to get an abortion, and for many, that decision is fundamental to their life's course.
 They make the decision to pursue their education so that they can funnel their resources to their existing family members, or because they can't afford a child (among other reasons).

 How to protect Roe v.
 Wade and reproductive rights at large